patchlevel/event-sourcing/docs/pages/UPGRADE-3.0.md

 class CustomHeader
 {
     public function __construct(
-        readonly public string $value
+        public readonly string $value,
-    ) {}
+    ) {
+    }
 }
 ```
 ### Schema

 Renamed `*SchemaConfigurator` to `*DoctrineSchemaConfigurator`

 ### Projection & Projectionist

 The `Projectionist` system was overhauled and renamed to `Subscription`.
 Also, it is now the  default for creating
 `Projections` and `Processors`.

 Some Attributes where renamed:

 * `#[Handle]` was renamed to `#[Subscribe]`
 * `#[Create]` was renamed to `#[Setup]`
 * `#[Drop]` was renamed to `#[Teardown]`

 `VersionedProjector` with the method `targetProjection` where replaced by the Attribute `#[Projector]`.
 The version is
 now part of the name, so if you want to create a new projection version you will need to update the name from e.g.
 `#[Projector('projection.user_registered']` to `#[Projector('projection.user_registered_1']`.

 The logic of the method `Projectionist::boot()` was split up into 2 methods.
 These are `Projectionist::setup()` and
 `Projectionist::boot()`.

 Some classes where also renamed:

 * `DefaultProjectionist` was renamed to `DefaultSubscriptionEngine`
 * `DoctrineStore` was renamed to `DoctrineSubscriptionStore`
 * `ProjectorRepository` was renamed to `MetadataSubscriberAccessorRepository`

 And also the CLI commands where renamed accordingly:

 * `event-sourcing:projectionist:boot` was renamed to `event-sourcing:subscription:boot`
 * `event-sourcing:projectionist:run` was renamed to `event-sourcing:subscription:run`
 * `event-sourcing:projectionist:pause` was renamed to `event-sourcing:subscription:pause`